pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 Duration: 24s
 ```

 Let's see what this has done.
 If we go to look at the Lambda Function in the console, click on the `Configuration` tab and select `Environment variables` you'll see the two plaintext environment variables and their values along with the two secret environment variables containing the ARNs to the relative secret in the Secrets Manager.
-Since we know what the environment variable key is (it's the uppercase version of what's in the stack config), it means we can reliably use that same name in the function code (the two lines where we call the `getSecretForLambda` function).
+Since we know the environment variable key (the uppercase version of what's in the stack config), we can reliably use that same name in the function code (the two lines where we call the `getSecretForLambda` function).

 For me, it looks something like this: